yubinkarki/exploring-the-net/README.md

 ## [Exploring The Net](https://yubinkarki.notion.site/DotNet-Technology-d680949c8c4c41d69bbef87ea84a4354)

-This is a simple .NET console application comprising various core concepts.
+This is a simple .NET console application comprising various core concepts
-Part of the **DotNet Technology** course for BCA 5th semester.
+Part of the **DotNet Technology** course for BCA 5th semester

 ## Units